Ajrarn/Natao/app/languages/helpMarkdown-en.md

 [toc]

-# The Markdown Language
+# The Markdown Computer Language

 Working with Natao means using a simple, computer-based language called Markdown.

-The Markdown language is designed to help its users format documents with common signs and characters, like the pound sign ( # ) or the greater-than sign ( > ).
-By inserting such signs within your Natao-produced document, you will similarly be able to organize your document.
+The Markdown computer syntax is designed to help its users format documents with common signs and characters, like the pound sign ( # ) or the greater-than sign ( > ).
+By inserting such signs within your Natao-produced document, you will similarly be able to format your document.

 In the following sections, we are going to go over the Markdown syntax, starting with the basics.